-If you are a vegetarian, you can easily make the eggplant meatballs recipe with a few tricks.
+If you are vegan, you can easily make this Italian eggplant meatballs recipe with a few tricks.

-Eliminate the parmigiano cheese and you have a vegetarian version of Italian eggplant meatballs.
+Remove the parmigiano cheese and eggs and you have a vegan version of Italian eggplant meatballs!

-The ricotta will make sure to hold the meatball mixture together.
+The ricotta cheese will make sure to hold the meatball mixture together.